ejrgilbert/whamm/docs/src/intro/syntax/conditionals.md

 };
 ```
 ```
-//This is an example in a function my_fn (i32 param) -> bool {
+//This is an example in a function that returns a bool my_fn (i32 param) -> bool {
     return (param/10 == 0);
 }